-The Black Applicant Admissions Process (BAAP) is an optional opportunity for Black applicants who self-identify as Black African, Black Caribbean, Black North American, or as multi-racial students identifying with their Black ancestry.
+The Black Applicant Admissions Process (BAAP) is an optional opportunity for Black applicants who selfidentify as Black African, Black Caribbean, Black North American, Black South American or as multiracial students identifying with their Black ancestry.

-BAAP was introduced in 2020 in collaboration with the University of Calgary Black Medical Students Association and their Calls to Action to support Black medical student representation.
+BAAP was introduced in 2020 in collaboration with the University of Calgary Black Medical Students Association and their Calls to Action to support Black medical students representation.
+For more information regarding the Calgary Black Medical Students Association, please reach out to bmsa.calgary@ucalgary.ca.
 BAAP aims to limit any disadvantages Black applicants face during the application process attributed to their race or ethnicity.
-Although Black applicants have the opportunity to voluntarily self-identify on their application, there are no reserved positions for Black applicants in the MD program at the University of Calgary and eligible applicants must fulfill the same application requirements.
+Although Black applicants have the opportunity to voluntarily self-identify on their application, there are no reserved positions for Black applicants in the MD program at the University of Calgary and eligible applicants must fulfill the same application requirements as the general applicant pool.